snapuptickets/ticket_plugin/README.md

-ticket_plugin
+Snapup Tickets Event Plugin
 =============

-Plug in that allows you to add your ticket selling module to your website.
+Plugin that allows you to add your Snapup Tickets event to your website.